vegaprotocol/specs/protocol/0013-ACCT-accounts.md

 - Cannot have a non-zero balance on a margin account where there's no position / position size = 0 and no active orders. (<a name="0013-ACCT-009" href="#0013-ACCT-009">0013-ACCT-009</a>)
 - Cannot transfer into or out of a margin account where there's no position / position size = 0 and no active orders. (<a name="0013-ACCT-010" href="#0013-ACCT-010">0013-ACCT-010</a>)

+### Party holding accounts in Spot market

+- Every party that submits an order on a Spot market will have a holding account created for the relevant market asset pair. (<a name="0013-ACCT-030" href="#0013-ACCT-030">0013-ACCT-030</a>)
+- Each party should only have two holding accounts per market: one for the the base_asset and one for the quote_asset. (<a name="0013-ACCT-031" href="#0013-ACCT-031">0013-ACCT-031</a>)

 ### Liquidity Provider bond accounts

 - A bond account holds collateral to maintain collateral for [Liquidity Providers](./0044-LIME-lp_mechanics.md). (<a name="0013-ACCT-023" href="#0013-ACCT-023">0013-ACCT-023</a>)
-- Each party that has placed a [Liquidity Provision order](./0038-OLIQ-liquidity_provision_order_type.md) will have one bond account per market they have provided liquidity to (<a name="0013-ACCT-018" href="#0013-ACCT-018">0013-ACCT-018</a>)
+- Each party that has placed a [Liquidity Provision order](./0044-LIME-lp_mechanics.md#commit-liquidity-network-transaction) will have one bond account per market they have provided liquidity to (<a name="0013-ACCT-018" href="#0013-ACCT-018">0013-ACCT-018</a>)
 - [Fees earned from liquidity provision](./0044-LIME-lp_mechanics.md#fees) are *not* paid in to this bond account - [they are paid in to the *margin* account for this trader](./0042-LIQF-setting_fees_and_rewarding_lps.md#distributing-fees) (<a name="0013-ACCT-019" href="#0013-ACCT-019">0013-ACCT-019</a>)

 ### Insurance pool accounts

 - When a market opens for trading, there is an insurance account that is able to be used by that market for every settlement asset of that market. (<a name="0013-ACCT-020" href="#0013-ACCT-020">0013-ACCT-020</a>)
 - Only protocol-initiated aka internal transfer requests move money in or out of the insurance account.
 User initiated transfer requests cannot be used to move funds in or out of insurance pool. (<a name="0013-ACCT-021" href="#0013-ACCT-021">0013-ACCT-021</a>)
-- When all markets of a risk universe expire and/or are closed, the insurance pool account has its outstanding funds redistributed to the [network treasury](./0055-TREA-on_chain_treasury.md) account for the appropriate asset (if it doesn't exist create it) and other insurance pools using the same asset. (<a name="0013-ACCT-022" href="#0013-ACCT-022">0013-ACCT-022</a>)
+- When all markets of a risk universe expire and/or are closed, the insurance pool account has its outstanding funds redistributed to the global insurance pool account for the appropriate asset (if it doesn't exist create it) and other insurance pools using the same asset. (<a name="0013-ACCT-032" href="#0013-ACCT-032">0013-ACCT-032</a>)

 ### Special case: Staking accounts